-Between 2020 - 2023, WSCC monitoring indicates that 159 dwellings have been completed.
-A total of 23 Affordable Houses were completed in 2021/2022 with a further 12 units completed in the 2022/2023 monitoring period.
+Between 2020 - 2024, WSCC monitoring indicates that 254 dwellings have been completed.
+A total of 23 Affordable Houses were completed in 2021/2022, 12 affordable units completed in 2022/2023 and a further 40 affordable units completed in the 2023/24 monitoring period thus giving an overall total of 75 affordable dwellings being completed to date.
 The new Gypsy and Traveller Site has been completed and all pitches occupied.
-Although in July 2021 IKEA announced that it would not be delivering its retail store, all infrastructure required on-site will still be delivered; and works on the new roundabout junction with the A27 is advanced and expected to be completed by summer 2024.
+Although in July 2021 IKEA announced that it would not be delivering its retail store, all infrastructure required on-site will still be delivered; with a new roundabout junction being implemented in 2024.
 The non-implementation of the retail store will allow the authority to seek commercial floor space (consistent with the Adur Local Plan policy requirement) but there may be an opportunity for further residential development.